-As demonstrated by the map below, the areas with the largest growth in value were those where the City is investing in redesigning and redeveloping neighborhoods.
-While there was still substantial growth in the eastern portion of the City, including the South of Market District, there was more growth in the Central North and Southeast parts of the City.
-The Central North consists of the neighborhoods of Hayes Valley, Alamo Square, and Western Addition.
-Two factors contributing to the growth in these areas are the completion of the Market and Octavia Neighborhood Plan which has resulted in a revitalization of surrounding neighborhoods and an increase in residential and commercial property values.
-Similarly, in the southeastern neighborhood of Hunter's Point, the construction of the Third Street Light Rail has triggered an increase in the value of surrounding commercial and residential properties.
-Simultaneously, the San Francisco Redevelopment Agency (RDA) moved forward with its plans for the Bayview neighborhood and the Shipyard in Hunter's Point which include the development of thousands of new housing units and additional retail space.
+As demonstrated by the map below, the areas with the largest growth in value were those where there the City is investing in redesigning and redeveloping neighborhoods.
+The southeastern neighborhood of Hunter's Point saw growth resulting in part from the opening of the Third Street Light Rail and the growth in value of surrounding commercial and residential properties.
+Simultaneously, the San Francisco Redevelopment Agency (RDA) moved forward with their plans for the Bayview neighborhood and the Shipyard in Hunter's Point which include the development of thousands of new housing units and additional retail space.